-During 2015, three TRG meetings were held, two by teleconference and one in Manchester at the NICOLE Unconventional Contaminants Conference.
+During 2017, three TRG meetings were held, two by teleconference and one in person in London.
+An additional TRG subgroup meeting was held which focused on the Definition of Waste: Development Industry Code of Practice initiative.

 1.2 Project Applications Reviewed